Bradley Lane Wolverhampton Park & Ride Facility

-The £1.5m contract, opened in March 2020 involved the construction of a new 196-space car park and 150m long access road, including the installation of pedestrian steps and access for all ramps from the car park to the Metro stop platforms, together with the installation of drainage, ducting, formwork and reinforced concrete works for the structure.
+The £1.5m contract, opened in March 2020 involved the construction of a new 196-space car park and 150m long access road, including the installation of pedestrian steps and access for all ramps from the car park to the Metro stop platforms.
+Works also involved the installation of drainage, ducting, formwork and reinforced concrete works for the structure.

-From the outset Fitzgerald’s management team established a strong collaborative relationship with WMCA.
-Our team quickly devised a project delivery strategy which provided WMCA with a clear understanding of all risks, cost control measures and a robust construction programme.
+From the outset Fitzgerald’s management team established a strong collaborative relationship with WMCA and our team quickly devised a project delivery strategy which provided WMCA with a clear understanding of all risks, cost control measures and a robust construction programme.

 The inclement weather also became a significant challenge due to our works taking place during a particularly wet winter.
 This resulted in the ground becoming soft and not conducive to earthworks operations with the necessity to remove 6,000m3 of excavated material off site, and to ensure the safe importation of fill material for the car park foundations and surfacing.

-The potential for bad weather was identified as a significant risk at preconstruction stage.
-When this did occur, we deployed our plan to subsequently re-phase our works and as a result we successfully maintained our programme and delivered on time and to budget.
+The potential for bad weather was identified as a significant risk at preconstruction stage and when this did occur we deployed our plan to subsequently re-phase our works and as a result we successfully maintained our programme and delivered on time and to budget.